Eating Well As You Get Older

 Fats are a source of energy and help maintain healthy organs, skin and hair.
 Fats also help your body absorb vitamins A, D, E, and K. It's okay to include some oils and fats in the foods you eat, but be aware that fat contains more than twice as many calories as protein or carbohydrates.
 Try to choose foods that are low in fat or fat free.

 Some fats are better for you than others.
 Choose polyunsaturated and monounsaturated fats when possible.
 Sources of better fats include vegetable oils such as soybean, corn, canola, olive, safflower, and sunflower oils.
-Polyunsaturated fat is also in nuts, seeds, and fish.
+Polyunsaturated fat is also in nuts, seeds, fatty fish and avocados.
 Walnuts, flaxseed and salmon are examples of foods with polyunsaturated fat.

 Drink Liquids, Especially Water